Auburn Hills, Michigan: Economy

 Auburn Hills roughly follows the course of Interstate 75 and is home to a prosperous business community.
 In the early 1980s, Oakland University partnered with developers to create a technology and research park.
 The Oakland Technology Park was approved by the city in 1985, with Comerica, EDS, and Chrysler to build campuses there.
 The city's many tech and office buildings host 80,000 people during the workday.

 Great Lakes Crossing Outlets, an enclosed super-regional outlet shopping mall, opened November 12, 1998.

 In 2002, the area at Auburn and Squirrel was revitalized as the "Village Center" with streetscape improvements.
 Pedestrian-friendly development is encouraged in this district now known simply as Downtown Auburn Hills.
 At the end of 2013, a number of large projects were completed Downtown, including a four-story graduate student apartment complex, a 233-space parking deck, an auxiliary classroom space for schools and colleges called the University Center and the Downtown Educational Nook (DEN), a refurbished historic log cabin acting as a student and community center.

-Auburn Hills is home to BorgWarner, Guardian Industries, Autoliv, RGIS, Joyson Safety Systems, the Americas headquarters of GKN Driveline, the North American headquarters of Faurecia, Volkswagen/Audi North American Headquarters, and until its demolition, The Palace of Auburn Hills, the former home of the National Basketball Association's Detroit Pistons and the former home of Women's National Basketball Association's Detroit Shock.
+Auburn Hills is home to PHINIA, BorgWarner, Guardian Industries, Autoliv, RGIS, Joyson Safety Systems, the Americas headquarters of GKN Driveline, the North American headquarters of Faurecia, Volkswagen/Audi North American Headquarters, and until its demolition, The Palace of Auburn Hills, the former home of the National Basketball Association's Detroit Pistons and the former home of Women's National Basketball Association's Detroit Shock.